Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/video-artifacts.md

 The filter GradFun3 is the most common tool for removing it, and is the right tool for the job in average cases.

-Some other options are available if this isn’t enough:
+Some other options are available if this isn't enough:
 Particularly large quantization errors, worse banding in dark scenes, and/or banding with grain are cases where